fizge/1-SENECA-UDC_Coil_Proyect/background_doc.md

 **Documentation Team** <br>
 Both writers worked each sprint to develop clear, accurate, end-user and internal user documentation.
 The goal of the documentation team was to create clear, accurate, concise documentation tailored to both end user needs and developer needs.
 This meant ensuring that the user's needs were considered when creating both the README and GitHub documentation.
 The end user needs were to understand how to use Trackr easily, without having a technical background.
 The developer needs were to understand Trackr requirements, how to set up the correct environment to recreate the tool, and understand how the tool was created. <br>

+The documentation team delivers documents that refer to the [Microsoft Style Guide](https://learn.microsoft.com/en-us/style-guide/welcome/) and follow [Github's Markdown syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

 The documentation team members are:

-- Cristine Buiuzon: Writer of the GitHub documentation (Introduction, Project Background, What is AI, What is Linear Regression) and the README.
+- Cristine Buizon: Writer of the GitHub documentation (Introduction, Project Background, What is AI, What is Linear Regression) and the README.
 - Hasti Noushabadi: Writer of the GitHub documentation (Project Background, Agile Development Process, and Project Specific Information) the and README.